Search

 Internship ads below

 During the internship, you will acquire work experience in the field of research and analysis by assisting Professor Linus Hagström to collect, summarise, and analyse various primary and secondary materials.
 Hagström has several research projects devoted to the analysis of security issues in the Asia-Pacific and globally.
+In particular, in the autumn 2026, Hagström will collect empirical material for a study on the tensions between security and democracy.

 As an intern, you may also be asked to help with research administration, such as writing interview transcripts and organising conferences, seminars, or workshops.
-You will also be able to write and try to publish your own short current affairs analysis, under Hagström’s supervision.
+Hagström will convene a workshop on narrative geopolitics in 2027, which will be organized in the autumn 2026.

 The selection criteria are: